gradio-app/gradio/guides/getting_started.md

 We simply wrap the components in a list.
 Each component in the `inputs` list corresponds to one of the parameters of the function, in order.
 Each component in the `outputs` list corresponds to one of the values returned by the function, again in order.

-### Working with Images
+### Working with Images 🎨

 Let's try an image-to-image function.
 When using the  `Image`  component, your function will receive a numpy array of your specified size, with the shape  `(width, height, 3)`, where the last dimension represents the RGB values.
 We'll return an image as well in the form of a numpy array.

 {{ code["sepia_filter"] }}
 {{ demos["sepia_filter"] }}

 Additionally, our  `Image`  input interface comes with an 'edit' button which opens tools for cropping, flipping, rotating, drawing over, and applying filters to images.
-We've found that manipulating images in this way will often reveal hidden flaws in a model.
+We've found that manipulating images in this way can help reveal biases or hidden flaws in a machine learning model.

-In addition to images, Gradio supports other media input types, such as audio or video uploads, as well as many output components.
+In addition to images, Gradio supports other media types, such as audio or video.
 Read about these in the [Docs](https://gradio.app/docs).

-### Working with DataFrames and Graphs
+### Working with DataFrames and Graphs 📈

 You can use Gradio to support inputs and outputs from your typical data libraries, such as numpy arrays, pandas dataframes, and plotly graphs.
 Take a look at the demo below (ignore the complicated data manipulation in the function!)

 {{ code["sales_projections"] }}
 {{ demos["sales_projections"] }}

-### Example Inputs
+### Example Inputs 🦮

 You can provide example data that a user can easily load into the model.
 This can be helpful to demonstrate the types of inputs the model expects, as well as to provide a way to explore your dataset in conjunction with your model.
 To load example data, you provide a **nested list** to the  `examples=`  keyword argument of the Interface constructor.
 Each sublist within the outer list represents a data sample, and each element within the sublist represents an input for each input component.
 The format of example data for each component is specified in the  [Docs](https://gradio.app/docs).

 {{ code["calculator"] }}
 {{ demos["calculator"] }}

 You can load a large dataset into the examples to browse and interact with the dataset through Gradio.
-The examples will be automatically paginated (you can configure this through the `examples_per_page` argument of Interface) and you can use CTRL + arrow keys to navigate through the examples quickly.
+The examples will be automatically paginated (you can configure this through the `examples_per_page` argument of `Interface`).

-### Live Interfaces
+### Live Interfaces 🪁

 You can make interfaces automatically refresh by setting `live=True` in the interface.
 Now the interface will recalculate as soon as the user input changes.